 - The 'cost to change' – If you negotiate a good discount on a new car, you're unlikely to get a generous trade-in for your old car.

 - Selling privately – You should get more than the part exchange, but it can be time consuming and stressful.

 - Be wary of advertised minimum trade-in offers – They look attractive, but may be available only if you take the dealer's car finance.

 Spend some time going over the warranty conditions before you sign.
 For example, you may need to fork out for routine checks to ensure the long-term anti-corrosion warranty remains valid.

 Car manufacturers can't insist that you get the car serviced by a franchise dealer during the warranty period.
 But you must still get it serviced according to their recommended schedule, using only manufacturer approved parts.
 And you'll have to keep records so you can demonstrate to the manufacturer that servicing was undertaken to their requirements.

 It's worth bearing in mind that if anything goes wrong shortly after the warranty expires, a manufacturer is more likely to show goodwill towards any claim if the car has been serviced by one of their dealers.

-Don't be pressured into buying – walk away if you're not completely happy
+And don't be pressured into buying – walk away if you're not completely happy.